Danielle Smith sworn in as premier of Canada's oil province Alberta

 Smith became Alberta's third female premier, and nineteenth overall, at a ceremony in the provincial capital Edmonton.

-"Together we will stand up to defend Albertans' charter rights, as well as defend Alberta's exclusive rights over our areas of provincial jurisdiction," Smith said in her speech.
+Instead she told reporters Alberta would respect Supreme Court of Canada rulings but litigate decisions it disagrees with, like the federal carbon tax.

-Alberta, home to Canada's vast oil sands and the world's third-largest crude reserves, has a strained relationship with Prime Minister Justin Trudeau's government in Ottawa, stemming from a sense that the federal government's climate polices are damaging its oil and gas industry.
+"It's not a perfect application of what the original idea was, but I felt it was my job to look at the constitution, see what was possible, find out the ways in which the federal government interferes with our jurisdiction....and also indicate that we were going to defend the Charter of Rights of our citizens," Smith said.

-Smith's most eye-catching policy is the proposed Alberta Sovereignty Act, which would allow the province to ignore federal laws it must not like, and she has promised to restructure the provincial health authority and create an Alberta police force.
+Alberta is home to Canada's vast oil sands and has a strained relationship with Prime Minister Justin Trudeau's government in Ottawa, stemming from a sense that the federal government's climate polices are damaging Alberta's oil and gas industry.

-But Albertans are now waiting to see whether she will follow through on those campaign promises, or temper her more controversial plans for provincial autonomy, said Duane Bratt, a political science professor at Calgary's Mount Royal University.
+Smith said she had seen "nothing but hostility" from federal Environment Minister Steven Guilbeault.

-"She gave mixed messages in her victory speech on Thursday night," Bratt said.
+The new premier will appoint her cabinet this month and will run in a by-election in the electoral riding of Brooks-Medicine on Nov.
+8, as she does not currently hold a seat in the Alberta legislature.

-The new premier will appoint her cabinet later this month and will run in a by-election in the electoral riding of Brooks-Medicine, as she does not currently hold a seat in the Alberta legislature.
-A by-election date has not yet been set.
+Smith replaced Jason Kenney as leader of the UCP and premier of Alberta, who resigned in May after failing to secure a strong majority in a leadership vote among party members disappointed by his handling of the pandemic.
+Smith said Kenney declined an invitation to discuss the transition with her.

 Alberta will hold a provincial election next May.